The COM Community Theatre announces the upcoming 2015-2016 season:

 Music by Harvey Schmidt

-The story follows newlyweds Michael and Agnes starting on their wedding day and explores their life together over the next 50 years until they finally sell their home to the next pair of newlyweds.
+The story follows newlyweds Michael and Agnes over 50 years, from their wedding day until they finally sell their home to the next pair of newlyweds.
 During that time, the couple goes through their wedding night jitters, raises a family, negotiates mid-life crises, quarrels, separates, reconciles and grows old together, all lovingly to the strains of a tuneful, charming score.

 by Robert Harling